composify-js/composify/packages/website/pages/docs/use-cases/instant-ui-updates.md

-# Instant UI updates [Beyond code push]
+# Instant UI updates [Beyond code pushs]

-Traditionally, most apps have a hardcoded UI defined on the client.
-So even a small tweak — like changing a banner title or adjusting layout spacing — requires a full deploy, sometimes even an app store review.
+Most apps still ship with a hard-coded UI on the client.
+Which means even the tiniest tweak — a banner title change, a few pixels of spacing — needs a full redeploy, and sometimes even an app store review.

-With Composify, you control the UI structure from the server.
-That means you can ship changes instantly.
-No waiting for CI/CD pipelines, no manual QA passes, no user update prompts.
-The next time the app loads, it fetches the latest layout and renders it.
+With Composify, your UI layout lives on the server.
+Change it there, and it's live instantly.
+No waiting for CI/CD, no dragging QA into the loop, no "please update your app" messages.
+The next time the client loads, it just pulls the latest layout and renders it.

-While tools like CodePush or Over-the-Air updates can help, they still involve downloading and applying a new JS bundle.
-Composify skips all that.
-You just send a new JSX string, and the renderer takes care of the rest.
+CodePush or other over-the-air tools help, but they still require shipping and applying a new JS bundle.
+Composify skips that step entirely — send a new JSX string, and the renderer handles the rest.